junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

     $ sudo service influxdb start

 * If there is no output produced from this command, you have successfully set up InfluxDB on your VM.
 Please continue with 6 if you want to know how to interact with InfluxDB through a Command Line Interface (CLI).
-Otherwise, you can move onto Hono-InfluxDB-Connector (:ref:`cloud-hono-influxdb-connector`).
+Otherwise, you can directly move onto Hono-InfluxDB-Connector (:ref:`cloud-hono-influxdb-connector`).

 6. Connect to InfluxDB by commanding::